kubevirt/community/design-proposals/backend-storage-clone-on-migration/backend-storage-clone-on-migration.md

 # Overview
-This proposal is about supporting the migration of all VMs that use a persistent feature, such as persistent vTPM.
+This proposal is about supporting the migration of VMs that use persistent features, such as persistent vTPM, with any [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).

 To make this document as simple as possible, let's consider that storage in Kubernetes can either be filesystem (FS) or block mode, and either ReadWriteOnce (RWO) or ReadWriteMany (RWX) access mode, with storage classes supporting any number of combinations of both.

 As of KubeVirt 1.3, Here is how each of the 4 combinations is supported by the backend-storage for persistent VM state:
-- RWO FS: supported by backend-storage but makes VMs non-migratable. **This entire design proposal is about removing that limitation.**
+- RWO FS: supported by backend-storage but makes VMs non-migratable. **This design proposal is about removing that limitation.**
 - RWX FS: preferred combination, supported by backend-storage and compatible with VM migrations
-- RWO block: not supported yet, but PRs exist to implement it in a non-migratable way
+- RWO block: not supported
-- RWX block: same as above, with migratability functional but considered unsafe, because it leads to 2 pods (source and target virt-launchers) mounting the same ext3 filesystem concurrently.

-The above is the best we can do with the current implementation, which involves mounting the same partition on migration source and target.
+- RWX block: not supported

 This proposal is about switching to a different model which would instead create a new backend-storage PVC on migration, enabling RWO FS.

-Furthermore, the implementation of this design proposal would also allow a potential block-based implementation, compatible with both RWO and RWX and safely migratable.
-That, however, is out-of-scope for this design proposal, and may never be needed, since most/all block storage classes also support RWO FS.
+It is important to note that RWO FS is supported by most, if not all, Kubernetes storage classes out there, as it is needed for basic pod functionalities.
+Implementing this proposal will therefore enable the of persistent features on any clusters, no matter which storage classes are present.

-## Alternative approach
+## Alternative approaches

+### Direct block support in upstream projects

-The alternative to this design is for upstream components (libvirt - qemu - swtpm) to add block storage support for TPM/EFI.
+An alternative to this design would be for upstream components (libvirt - qemu - swtpm) to add block storage support for TPM/EFI.
-KubeVirt could then create one backend-storage PVC per feature (EFI/TPM) and pass them directly to libvirt.
+KubeVirt could then create one backend-storage PVC per feature (EFI/TPM) per VM and pass them directly to libvirt.
 That alternative approach would enable RWX block backend-storage (as opposed to RWO FS in this proposal).

 Pros: